netradius/netradius-spring-boot-starters/README.md

-# netradius-spring-boot-starters
+# NetRadius Spring Boot Starters

-Helpful Spring Boot Starters used in various NetRadius developed projects
+This project consists of several Spring Boot starter projects which provide several useful extensions and abstractions.